ABOUT THE BOOK

 About the Author

-Crawford Coates is the publisher at Calibre Press, a trainer of first responders and the largest, and oldest, American police training company.
+Crawford Coates is the former publisher at Calibre Press, a trainer of first responders and the largest, and oldest, American police training company.
+Crawford is also the former editor of Law Officer, the industry leader in law enforcement news and original content.
 Crawford has worked with public safety for more than a decade—including with wildland and structural firefighters, EMS personnel, dispatch, and law enforcement—as a writer, editor, and publisher.
 Having learned to meditate at the San Diego and Sweetwater Zen centers in 2012, he has continued this practice, exploring other modes of meditation and mindfulness practice along the way.
 He’s a member of the International Law Enforcement Educators and Trainers Association (ILEETA) and the International Public Safety Association (IPSA), and is currently enrolled in the Master’s of Public Policy and Administration program at California Lutheran University.

 About the Publisher